 The district will want to know if you have experience in the teaching strategies and methods it uses or plans to use in the future.

 Your teaching approach and style are a foundation of curriculum development, around which you will design your lesson plans and materials.
 To connect with schools, list specific teaching methods or techniques such as class participation, demonstrating, inquiry-based learning, cooperative learning, and direct instruction, differentiated instruction, learner-focused, class action research, debriefing, and peer-to-peer learning.

 6. Explain your creation of solutions to learning problems.

 A leading curriculum specialist provides solutions to learning problems while being responsive to learning styles, strengths, and weaknesses.
-As always, examples of learning problems and how you solved them are far more influential than blank
+As always, examples of learning problems and how you solved them are far more influential than a blank.

-Including in this may be remediation solutions for learners falling behind and enrichment for those who are ready to move ahead of the rest of the class.
+Including in this may be remediation solutions for learners falling behind and enrichment for those ready to move ahead of the rest of the class.